College Internship in Suburban Ecology (CISE)

 Candidate Qualifications

 All undergraduate students are eligible to apply.
-We do not require applicants to major in a particular discipline; however, exposure to the fields of ecology or environmental science is helpful.
+We do not require applicants to major in a particular discipline; however, exposure to or interest in the fields of ecology, environmental science, or geography is encouraged.
+We do accept interns that have graduated the academic year just prior to the internship (“rising seniors”).

-Interns must be self-motivated and work well in group settings without minimal direct supervision.
+Interns must be self-motivated and work well in group settings.

-Applicants should be prepared to work both outdoors (e.g. field research and land management projects) and indoors (e.g. data entry and GIS projects).
+Applicants should be prepared for strenuous work outdoors in the summer (e.g., field research and land management projects) as well as perform indoor work when necessary (e.g., data entry and GIS projects).

 Special Considerations